icecodejelly/team-dashboard/README.md

 # team-dashboard
-Project management dashboard for creative team
+Project management dashboard for creative teams like ours.